Jamey My name is Jamey, and I approve this message:

 Action Cabbage

 Unbelievable, you say?
 Hold on, there's more - Jamey maintains an active presence within the game development community by writing articles and essays, attending various conferences, and working as a volunteer for the IGDA.
-He has also advocated on behalf of game development via participation in various educational outreach activities, including speaking to local high school classes about game development careers and helping judge academic game competitions such as the annual RPI Game Jam.
+He has also advocated on behalf of game development via participation in numerous educational outreach activities, including speaking to students of various ages about game development careers and helping judge academic and hobbyist game competitions at institutions such as RPI and the University of Abertay Dundee.

-Just in case your socks have not already been blown clean off by the sheer force of his awesomeness, you should know that Jamey is an avid reader and gamer who believes that, despite anything Roger Ebert says to the contrary, games and stories both contain the potential to improve our lives and help make us more empathetic by serving as conduits that encourage us to examine the world from new perspectives.
+Just in case your socks have not already been blown clean off by the sheer force of his awesomeness, you should know that Jamey is an avid reader and game player who believes that, despite anything others may say to the contrary, games and stories both contain the potential to improve our lives and help make us more empathetic by serving as conduits that encourage us to examine the world from new perspectives.
 He also believes that the previous sentence makes him sound a little like the pretentious guy from that Harvard Bar scene in Good Will Hunting, but he can live with that.

 For the few brave and curious souls among you who wish to pursue advanced Jamey studies, suggested areas of research include: game design (naturally), ethics, open source software, programming languages, independent game development, collaborative storytelling (role-playing, playback theatre, psychodrama), artificial intelligence, systems theory/cybernetics, and anything having to do with the history and culture of Iceland.